 Still, Ginsburg was not among the five justices who attended Bush’s Sept.
 20, 2001 speech to Congress on the 9/11 terror attacks, and remained absent from speeches during Bush’s second term, when attendance among the justices increased to include Roberts, Breyer and Justices Anthony Kennedy and Samuel Alito.

-Alito has not attended a State of the Union since 2010, where he drew criticism for mouthing the words “not true” when former President Barack Obama lambasted the Court’s Citizens United v.
+Alito has not attended a State of the Union since 2010, where he drew criticism for quietly rebutting former President Barack Obama’s criticism of the Court’s Citizens United v.
 FEC ruling.
 Though Justice Clarence Thomas was present for Bush’s 2006 address and former President Barack Obama’s first speech to Congress in 2009, he generally does not attend political functions.

 Ginsburg was also present for Obama’s first congressional address.
 She greeted him with a hug as he approached the dais, as she would in subsequent years.